QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 ##### Images in Side-by-Side Content

 Images laid out in a column next to text should fill the width of the column they are in.
 This can be accomplished using the next/image component's responsive layout option.
-Filling the width of each column ensures a consistant gutter width.
+Filling the width of each column ensures a consistent gutter width.

 ```javascript
 <div className="row justify-content-center">